 Successfully drawn hunters who do not pay the $100 fee for the alligator permit in the allotted time will lose the privilege to hunt during this year's alligator hunting season and will not receive a preference point.
 Any accumulated preference points will be forfeited.

 Preference point(s) increase your chances of being selected for a future alligator hunt drawing.
 Applicants who are not selected for this year's alligator hunt will accumulate one (1) preference point.
 Applicants will continue to be awarded one (1) point for every year in which they apply but are not selected for the hunt.
 Previously, applicants that failed to apply every year would lose their preference points.
-This is no longer the case; however, DNR reserves the right to reset an applicant's preference points to zero after extended lapses in applying.
+This is no longer the case.

 Preference points cannot be transferred to another person or to a different type of draw hunt (such as waterfowl or deer).